FO Model Checking of Interval Graphs: Introduction

-Research in this direction so far culminated in establishing that every \FO property can be tested in almost linear time on classes of graphs with locally bounded expansion, as shown (independently) by Dawar and Kreutzer \cite{dk09} (also see \cite{gk11} for the complete proof), and by Dvo\v{r}\'ak, Kr\'a\v{l} and Thomas~\cite{dkt10}.
-The concept of graph classes with bounded expansion has recently been introduced by Ne\v{s}et\v{r}il and Ossona de Mend\'ez~\cite{no08i,no08ii,no08iii}; examples of such graph classes include classes of graphs with bounded maximum degree or proper minor-closed classes of graphs.
-A holy grail of this area is establishing the fixed parameter tractability of testing \FO properties on nowhere-dense classes of graphs.
+These results have been subsequently extended to (more general) sparse graph classes introduced by Ne\v{s}et\v{r}il and Ossona de~Mend\'ez~\cite{no08i,no08ii,no08iii}.
+First Dawar and Kreutzer \cite{dk09} (also see \cite{gk11} for the complete proof) and, independently, Dvo\v{r}\'ak, Kr\'al' and Thomas~\cite{dkt10}, showed that every FO property can be tested in almost linear time on classes of graphs with locally bounded expansion; examples of such graph classes include classes of graphs with bounded maximum degree or proper minor-closed classes of graphs.
+This series of results ultimately culminated with the recent result of Grohe, Kreutzer and Siebertz~\cite{GKS14}, who established the fixed parameter tractability of testing \FO properties on nowhere-dense classes of graphs (nowhere-dense being the most general class of sparse graphs).

-In this work, we investigate whether structural properties which do not yield (locally) bounded width parameters could lead to similar results.
+In this work, we investigate whether structural properties of graphs that are not necessarily sparse could lead to similar results.
 Specifically, we study the intersection graphs of intervals on the real line, which are also called interval graphs.
-When we restrict to unit interval graphs, i.e., intersection graphs of intervals with unit lengths, one can easily deduce the existence of a linear time algorithm for testing \FO properties from Gaifman's theorem, using the result of Courcelle et al~\cite{cmr00} and that of Lozin~\cite{loz08} asserting that every proper hereditary subclass of unit interval graphs, in particular, the class of unit interval graphs with bounded radius, has bounded clique-width.
+When restricted to unit interval graphs, i.e.~intersection graphs of intervals with unit lengths, one can easily deduce the existence of a linear time algorithm for testing \FO properties from Gaifman's theorem, using the result of Courcelle et al.~\cite{cmr00} and that of Lozin~\cite{loz08} asserting that every proper hereditary subclass of unit interval graphs, in particular, the class of unit interval graphs with bounded radius, has bounded clique-width.
 This observation is a starting point for our research presented in this paper.

 Let us now give a definition.
-For a set $L$ of reals, an interval graph is called an $L$-interval graph if it is an intersection graph of intervals with lengths from $L$.
+For a set $L$ of reals, an interval graph is called an {\em$L$-interval graph} if it is an intersection graph of intervals with lengths from $L$.
 For example, unit interval graphs are $\{1\}$-interval graphs.
 If $L$ is a finite set of rationals, then any $L$-interval graph with bounded radius has bounded clique-width (see Section~\ref{sec:clique} for further details).
-So, \FO properties of such graphs can be tested in the fixed parameter way.
+So, testing \FO properties of such graphs is fixed parameter tractable.
 However, if $L$ is not a set of rationals, there exist $L$-interval graphs with bounded radius and unbounded clique-width, and so the easy argument above does not apply.